Snowfork/snowbridge/docs/markdown/concepts/basic-ethereum-to-polkadot-message-channel.md

 - Using a small proof stored on-chain to summarize the set of nonces that have been used, like a merkle tree root that can quickly verify whether a given nonce has been used and can be updated with new nonces as they are used
 - Exploring something like a RSA accumulator or Bloom Filter

- In future, a more complex design for the bootstrap channel could be explored.
+In the future, a more complex design for the bootstrap channel could be explored.
 For example, a channel that batches messages into blocks at regular intervals would be able to process messages in order and so would only require storing the nonce of the most recently processed message to be checked for replay protection rather than storing every processed nonce.

 Adding something like a bidding market for ordering and inclusion of messages within a block could be valuable too, though this would then mean having a more nuanced guarantee of message deliverability which would be dependent on the bidding market, so is not ideal in the short term for our initial basic bootstrap implementation.